ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This problem became apparent in the last decade and was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.
-The classic congestion control algorithm {{!RFC5681}} and the widely deployed Cubic algorithm {{?RFC9438}} do not address it, but newly designed congestion control algorithms have the opportunity to improve the state of the art.
+The classic congestion control algorithm {{!RFC5681}} and the widely deployed Cubic algorithm {{?RFC9438}} do not address it, but a newly designed algorithm has the opportunity to improve the state of the art.

 ### Fairness within the Alternate Congestion Control Algorithm.